picocodes/materialize/readme.md

 # Materialize WordPress Theme

-A first and lightweight theme based on Google's material design principles.
+A fast and lightweight theme based on Google's material design principles.
 You can see it in action at https://hubaga.com

 Download the [latest release](https://github.com/picocodes/materialize/releases) then install it using the [following instructions](https://codex.wordpress.org/Using_Themes#Adding_New_Themes_using_the_Administration_Panels).

-Please note that you need to have Hubaga running before installing this theme.
+Please note that you need to have [Hubaga](https://github.com/picocodes/hubaga) running before installing this theme.
 Your website will break otherwise.

 ## Found a Bug?